MdSiamAnsary/SportsCorner/README.md

    python package is ([soccer-data-api 0.5](https://pypi.org/project/soccer-data-api/)).
 Python scripts have been run from PHP source codes.
    For this, XAMPP needs to be configured.
 In the `httpd.conf` file, `AddHandler cgi-script .cgi .pl .asp .py` needs to be there instead of
    `AddHandler cgi-script .cgi .pl .asp` and in the first line of every Python script, the place where Python is installed needs to be mentioned.
-   So, if Python is installed in , the first line of Python script should be `#!J:/WinPython/WPy64-3740/python-3.7.4.amd64/python`
+   So, if Python application file is in the folder `J:/WinPython/WPy64-3740/python-3.7.4.amd64` , the first line of Python script should be `#!J:/WinPython/WPy64-3740/python-3.7.4.amd64/python`
 - **Database** MySQL (XAMPP) has been used